Best 7 Free Music Distributors In 2024 | Are They Legit?

 Mar 23, 2024

 Congratulations on completing your song!
-Now, its time to share your musical masterpiece with the world, and what better way to do so than by distributing it across major streaming platforms such as Spotify and Apple Music?
+Now, it’s time to share your musical masterpiece with the world, and what better way to do so than by distributing it across major streaming platforms such as Spotify and Apple Music?
 But how exactly do you go about uploading your music to these platforms?

 Regrettably, Spotify and Apple Music don't allow artists to directly add songs to their databases.
 Instead, musicians need to collaborate with music distribution companies to release their tracks on these platforms.
 Traditionally, this process incurred significant expenses.
 However, today, many top-tier music distributors offer competitively priced plans, making them more accessible to artists.